Right-wing coalition prospects fade in Austria

 “That would be negligence.
 We don’t build on sand,” FPO leader Heinz-Christian Strache told a news conference.

-Even regional OVP barons opposed to continuing business as usual with the centre-left Social Democrats (SPO) expressed scepticism that a deal with Stronach was viable.
+Even regional OVP barons opposed to continuing business as usual with the center-left Social Democrats (SPO) expressed skepticism that a deal with Stronach was viable.

 “Only chaos would result,” Tyrol OVP chief Guenther Platter told journalists in Innsbrueck, according to the Salzburger Nachrichten, noting that Stronach had already left Austria, where he can only stay for limited periods for tax reasons.